Skip to main content

 Jordan White

-Beverage lead.
-Hired and trained by Brian at August 1-Five.
+Co-Founder + Managing Partner.
+Hired and trained by Brian at August 1 Five.
 Knows the program from the inside.
-Available and holding the seat.
+Available and locked.

 • Beverage program lead (Day 1)